Shapefile: Other files

+File formats

 Shapefile shape format ()

 The main file (.shp) contains the geometry data.
 Geometry of a given feature is stored as a set of vector coordinates.
 The binary file consists of a single fixed-length header followed by one or more variable-length records.
 Each of the variable-length records includes a record-header component and a record-contents component.
 A detailed description of the file format is given in the ESRI Shapefile Technical Description.
 This format should not be confused with the AutoCAD shape font source format, which shares the .shp extension.

 The 2D axis ordering of coordinate data assumes a Cartesian coordinate system, using the order (X Y) or (Easting Northing).
 This axis order is consistent for Geographic coordinate systems, where the order is similarly (longitude latitude).
 Geometries may also support 3- or 4-dimensional Z and M coordinates, for elevation and measure, respectively.
 A Z-dimension stores the elevation of each coordinate in 3D space, which can be used for analysis or for visualisation of geometries using 3D computer graphics.
 The user-defined M dimension can be used for one of many functions, such as storing linear referencing measures or relative time of a feature in 4D space.

 The main file header is fixed at 100 bytes in length and contains 17 fields; nine 4-byte (32-bit signed integer or int32) integer fields followed by eight 8-byte (double) signed floating point fields:

+Shapefile headers

+Shapefile record headers

 The file then contains any number of variable-length records.
 Each record is prefixed with a record header of 8 bytes:

+Shapefile records

 Following the record header is the actual record:

 The variable-length record contents depend on the shape type, which must be either the shape type given in the file header or Null.
 The following are the possible shape types: